carpentries/lesson-development-training/episodes/lesson-design.md

 ## A Lesson Design Process

 In order to design an effective lesson, we need a structured approach with the learner in mind and  clearly identified goals.
-Throughout this training, we will use a modified version of Nicholl's five phase paradigm for curriculum design[^1].
+Throughout this training, we will use a modified version of Nicholls' five phase paradigm for curriculum design[^1].
 Nicholls' paradigm describes a process, commonly referred to as _backward design_, where those who wish to develop a new curriculum first begin by defining exactly what their learners will be able to do